paramc77/Local-NMT/README.md

 <hr/>

-### Welcome to the CTSNMT project repository.
-To use this codebase and host this application locally, simple clone the repository and follow the installation instructions provided below.
+#### Welcome to the CTSNMT project repository.
+To use this codebase and host this application locally - simply clone the repository, and follow the installation instructions provided below.

 <hr/>